BoheSama1999/ZapClient-Windows/README.md

 https://github.com/Gerosity/zap-client-Read-Only-   - A read memory only version for Linux

 # Installation
-Driver API on Utils/Driver.hpp,DriverHID.hpp
+Driver API on Utils/Driver.hpp, DriverHID.hpp.

-Just build it with Visual Studio (For sure u need have ur own driver to)
+Please build it using Visual Studio.
+(You will need to have your own driver.)

-Finally you should make sure that's a floder named Configs right there by the exe :)
+Finally, ensure that there is a folder named "Configs" located next to the executable file.

-**6. Press Insert to toggle the Menu (You can only interact with the Menu and the game when the menu is active).**
+**6.Please press the "Insert" key to toggle the menu.
+You can only interact with the menu and the game when the menu is active.**

 # Credits:
     https://github.com/Gerosity/zap-client - Linux Version